daveabrock/daveabrock.github.io/_drafts/dotnet-stacks-9.markdown

 * ON.NET discusses reliable async systems with Coyote in [two](https://channel9.msdn.com/Shows/On-NET/Reliable-Async-Systems-with-Coyote-Part-2) [parts](https://channel9.msdn.com/Shows/On-NET/Reliable-Async-Systems-with-Coyote-Part-1).
 * The ASP.NET Monsters [discuss record types in C# 9](https://www.youtube.com/watch?v=fEQbwwcoBuo).
 * Data Exposed [talks about Advanced Threat Protection in Azure SQL](https://channel9.msdn.com/Shows/Data-Exposed/The-Benefits-of-Advanced-Threat-Protection-in-Azure-SQL-Database).

-## New subscribers and feedback

-Has this email been forwarded to you?
-Welcome!
-I'd love for you [to subscribe](https://www.dotnetstacks.com/register) and join the community.
-I promise to guard your email address with my life.

-I would love to hear any feedback you have for The .NET Stacks!
-My goal is to make this the one-stop shop for weekly updates on developing in the .NET ecosystem, so I look forward to any feedback you can provide.
-You can directly reply to this email, or [talk to me on Twitter as well](https://www.dotnetstacks.com/register).
-See you next week!